therealmojojojo/streamer-ctrl/README.md

 # streamer-ctrl
 Controller for helping with listening music.
+Almost fully generated with ChatGPT v4
 ## Usecases:

 1. all devices off, start streaming music via Node => AVR starts, sets itself on the right input and starts playing music from the start